Previous Post: Day 9 – Robluthang to Limithang

 - high pass crossing: none on this day (see here for the high passes we had done)

-- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many possible variations of the Snowman Trek, as well as others.
+- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many possible variations of the Snowman, as well as many other treks.

 - See here for the Google Earth satellite view of the day’s walk.
 It helps to use the Google Chrome browser!
 Zoom in and you can see traces of the trail to Laya, especially as you approach the village.